authzed/spicedb/docs/spicedb.md

       --datastore-gc-interval duration                                        how often the background worker deletes data that has aged out of the gc window; affects disk usage only, never which revisions are readable (Postgres and MySQL only) (default 3m0s)
       --datastore-gc-max-operation-time duration                              maximum amount of time a garbage collection pass can operate before timing out (Postgres and MySQL only) (default 1m0s)
       --datastore-gc-window duration                                          how far into the past clients may read: revisions older than this are rejected as stale, regardless of whether their data has been physically deleted yet (default 24h0m0s)
-      --datastore-host string                                                 datastore host (used to build connection URI if datastore-conn-uri is not provided)
+      --datastore-host string                                                 datastore host, as an alternative to datastore-conn-uri
       --datastore-include-query-parameters-in-traces                          include query parameters in traces (Postgres and CockroachDB drivers only)
       --datastore-max-tx-retries int                                          number of times a retriable transaction should be retried (default 10)
       --datastore-migration-phase string                                      datastore-specific flag that should be used to signal to a datastore which phase of a multi-step migration it is in
       --datastore-mysql-table-prefix string                                   prefix to add to the name of all SpiceDB database tables
-      --datastore-password string                                             datastore password (used to build connection URI if datastore-conn-uri is not provided)
-      --datastore-port string                                                 datastore port (used to build connection URI if datastore-conn-uri is not provided)
+      --datastore-password string                                             datastore password, used with datastore-host --datastore-port string                                                 datastore port, used with datastore-host (default "5432" for postgres, "26257" for cockroachdb, "3306" for mysql)
       --datastore-prometheus-metrics                                          set to false to disable metrics from the datastore (do not use for Spanner; setting to false will disable metrics to the configured metrics store in Spanner) (default true)
       --datastore-read-replica-conn-pool-read-healthcheck-interval duration   amount of time between connection health checks in a remote datastore's connection pool (default 30s)
       --datastore-read-replica-conn-pool-read-max-idletime duration           maximum amount of time a connection can idle in a remote datastore's connection pool (default 30m0s)